LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaSessionFlash.md

 }
 ```

-## Storing data into the Session
+## Storing data in the Session

 As the Session is just a Cookie, it is also just an HTTP header.
-You can manipulate the session data the same way you are manipulating other results properties:
+You can manipulate the session data the same way you manipulate other results properties:

 ```
 Ok("Welcome!").withSession(